adapta-project/adapta-gtk-theme/README.md

 > **Note:**
 >
 >   Eta is a tiny Gtk+ 3.2x widget variant for saving space (Gtk+ 3.22.x/3.20.x only).
->   In earlier versions, they are the same as Adapta/Adapta-Nokto.
 >
->   For example,
->   * If your LCDs resolution is lower than FHD (1080p), I suggest you use the Eta variants.
+>   I suggest you use the Eta variants if your LCD resolution is lower than FHD (1080p).

 Elements
 --------